open-telemetry/opentelemetry-collector-contrib/receiver/k8slogreceiver/design.md

 As same as `deamonset-stdout`, the `Source` will get pod list and metadata from k8s api (maybe there will also be an implementation using kubelet).
-Then, it will get the graph driver (to get mount point of `/`), and mount points, so the actual path of log files cloud be calculated.
+Then, it will get the graph driver (to get mount point of `/`), and mount points, so the actual path of log files could be calculated.
 Then, the `Poller` will find the files based on the includes mount point.
 And the `Reader` will read the files from logPath.